Permit guidelines for Researchers

 See below for permit application forms and links.

-If you are collecting marine animals, or using marine animals obtained by BMSC staff for your research at BMSC, you must apply for a DFO Scientific License.
+If you are collecting marine animals, or using marine animals obtained by BMSC staff for your research at BMSC, you must apply for a DFO Scientific License (collection permit).

 Your DFO Scientific License must be approved and submitted to the Research Coordinator prior to your arrival at BMSC.